Office of Historic Preservation

 Phone: (210) 215-9274

-May is Preservation Month, sponsored by the National Trust for Historic Preservation!
-This year's theme is New Age of Preservation: Embark, Inspire, Engage.
-The Office of Historic Preservation has a full month of events to highlight and encourage preservation throughout May.
-Click on the link below for our calendar of events.
-Join us as we embark, inspire, and engage in historic preservation initiatives in San Antonio!
+May was Preservation Month, sponsored by the National Trust for Historic Preservation!
+This year's theme was New Age of Preservation: Embark, Inspire, Engage.
+The Office of Historic Preservation had a full month of events to highlight and encourage preservation throughout May.
+Click on the link below to view all of our Preservation Month initiatives.

 Preservation Month Page - for more details on all of our events!